-Kitchen Fun Posted by Bjørn A. Bojesen on Sep 30, 2018 in Society
+Kitchen Fun Posted by Bjørn A. Bojesen on Sep 30, 2018 in Uncategorized

 Kjøkkenet (the kitchen) is like the heart of a Norwegian home.
 When the clear autumn skies are turning dark – and the nearest restaurant feels a little bit too far away and pricey – it’s great for familie og venner (family and friends) to gather around spisebordet (the dining table).

 Traditionally, matlaging (”making of food”, cooking) was done by the husmor (housewife, plural husmødre).
 Nowadays, of course, both men and women take turns preparing middagen (the dinner) – even if each hjem [yem] (home) is different.